etwk/blog/content/lists/books.md

 - [ ] Meditations (Marcus Aurelius)
 - [ ] Ten Things Video Games Can Teach Us: (about life, philosophy and everything) #must
 - [ ] The Little Book of Humanism: Universal lessons on finding purpose, meaning and joy
+- [ ] Unconditional Equals (Anne Phillips)
+- [ ] Racism, Not Race: Answers to Frequently Asked Questions #must
 ## Business & Economics
 - [ ] The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you #must
 - [ ] Keynes Hayek: The Clash that Defined Modern Economics #bumingbai
+- [ ] Inclusion on Purpose: An Intersectional Approach to Creating a Culture of Belonging at Work #must
 ## Lists
 ### Book
 - https://zh.wikipedia.org/zh-tw/香港遭審查下架書刊 #China